Evidence of an Emergent "Self" in Continual Robot Learning

-\textbf{A key challenge to understanding self-awareness has been a principled way of quantifying whether an intelligent system has a concept of a “self,” and if so how to differentiate the “self” from other cognitive structures.
-We propose that the “self” can be isolated by seeking the invariant portion of cognitive process that changes relatively little compared to more rapidly acquired cognitive knowledge and skills - because our self is the most persistent aspect of our experiences.
-We used this principle to analyze the cognitive structure of robots under two conditions: One robot learns a constant task, while a second robot is subjected to continual learning under variable tasks.
-We find that robots subjected to continual learning develop an invariant subnetwork that is significantly more stable ($p \ll 0.001$) compared to the control.
-We suggest that this principle can offer a window into exploring selfhood in other cognitive AI systems.}
+\textbf{A key challenge to understanding self-awareness has been a principled way of quantifying whether an intelligent system has a concept of a ``self'', and if so how to differentiate the ``self'' from other cognitive structures.
+We propose that the ``self'' can be isolated by seeking the invariant portion of cognitive process that changes relatively little compared to more rapidly acquired cognitive skills - because our self is the most persistent aspect of our experiences.
+We used this principle to analyze the cognitive structure of robots under two conditions: One robot learns a constant task, while a second undergoes continual learning under variable tasks.
+We find that robots subjected to continual learning develop an invariant subnetwork that is significantly more stable ($p \ll 0.001$) compared to the control, and that this subnetwork is also functionally important: preserving it aids adaptation while damaging it impairs performance.
+We validate this pattern across three different robots spanning locomotion and manipulation.}

 \enlargethispage{2\baselineskip}